 When I say Garbage, I of course mean it in the most positive sense.
 Class of 1999 presents the kind of hackneyed futurescape that could have been imagined by a bunch of rambunctious toddlers in their parents’ backyard with props pulled straight out of a toy chest.
 Even more ridiculous is the fact that a movie with such political aspirations takes such a whimpering road.
 Lester is quick to distance himself from any direct controversy.
-Black kids are almost non-existent in this movie, replaced instead by runtish Bon Jovi fanboys trying their utmost to appear intimidating.
+Black kids are almost non-existent in this movie, replaced instead by runtish Bon Jovi fanboys who try their utmost to appear intimidating.
 Cops are also notable by their absence, an Escape from New York-style opening making clear that the perilous schoolyard is out of bounds for law enforcement in a way that makes playground warfare fair game.
 But in a mutinous land of drugs and murder, would those troubled tykes continue to attend school in the first place?
 I mean, if they were so damned scary, would they really turn up to class with their notepads and packed lunches day after day, year after year?
 Something tells me not.

 To be fair, Mega-tech does get the most out of its USB-brained super machines.
-Not only are they proficient in the fundamentals of education, they are programmed to deliver very particular levels of punishment based on each student’s profile and behaviour, and according to their NES-style action screens are highly skilled in karate moves, punches, kicks and the dreaded fight combinations #1 and #2.
+Not only are they proficient in the fundamentals of education, they’re programmed to deliver very particular levels of punishment based on each student’s profile and behaviour, and according to their NES-style action screens are highly skilled in karate moves, punches, kicks and the dreaded fight combinations #1 and #2.
 Safe in that knowledge, the androids waste no time in stamping their authority, dishing out various forms of tolerable, though incredibly perverse corporal punishment, proving that a bit of hands-on-bondage is enough to bring out the submissive side in anyone, regardless of how crazy and armed-to-the-teeth.

-Class of 1999 crashes forth like an exposition express fuelled by nitrous oxide, but where the movie does excel is in its overblown action sequences.
+Class of 1999 crashes forth like an exposition express train fuelled by nitrous oxide, but where the movie does excel is in its overblown action sequences.
 This is hardly surprising for a director who can add testosterone-pumped Arnie vehicle Commando to his back catalogue, though asides from featuring an in-his-pomp Schwarzenegger and making a shitload of money, Commando is little more than B-movie pap masquerading as Hollywood spectacular, a production with more cinematic faux pas than the rest of Arnie’s back catalogue put together.
 Put succinctly, Lester is more than at home in the urban battlegrounds of schlock, and Class of 1999 is no exception.
 Anyone with a taste for bottom-rung hokum is in for a seriously delicious treat.

 Class of 1999 also stars the ever wonderful John P. Ryan.
-You may remember him as the maniacal drug lord who sent Paul Kersey on his fourth vengeance-fuelled rampage in Cannon’s equally dubious Death Wish 4: The Crackdown, before eating the wrong end of a bazooka in one of the most abrupt and overblown cowboys at dawn stand-offs ever committed to celluloid.
-Action movie aficionados may even recognise him from Michael Dudikoff/Steve James action vehicle Avenging Force, another Cannon classic which sees Ryan play an equally extravagant Republican madman who hunts humans for game and guns down kids with a wild-eyed insouciance that trumps even this movie.
+You may or may not remember him as the maniacal drug lord who sent Paul Kersey on his fourth vengeance-fuelled rampage in Cannon’s equally dubious Death Wish 4: The Crackdown, before eating the wrong end of a bazooka in one of the most abrupt and overblown cowboys at dawn stand-offs ever committed to celluloid.
+Action movie aficionados may even recognise him from Michael Dudikoff/Steve James action vehicle Avenging Force, another Cannon classic which sees Ryan play an equally extravagant Republican madman who hunts humans for sport and guns down kids with a wild-eyed insouciance that trumps even this movie.
 Here, he revels in the role of lead droid Mr. Hardin, a pipe-smoking, tweed-wearing menace who steals the show from under everyone’s nose.
-Ryan has done the B-movie rounds and always seems to attack his roles with relish, regardless of how low-profile.
+Ryan has done the B-movie rounds and always seems to attack his roles with relish, regardless of how ludicrous or low-profile.
 When it comes to chewing the scenery in self-aware action fodder of this variety, the man has very few peers.

-I’m sure many of you will struggle to get through the first act of Lester’s harebrained follow-up, but if you have a taste for the ludicrously absurd this movie will be right up your alley.
-Like the majority of sci-fi schlock to come of out the late 80s, Class of 1999 ultimately descends into a farcical intimation of The Terminator‘s climactic scene, one that sees our indestructible killers put out of commission with a forklift truck travelling at a death-defying 2mph.
+I’m sure many of you will struggle to get through the first act of Lester’s harebrained follow-up, but if you have a taste for the criminally absurd this movie will be right up your alley.
+Like the majority of sci-fi schlock to come out of the late 80s, Class of 1999 ultimately descends into a farcical intimation of The Terminator‘s climactic scene, one that sees our indestructible killers put out of commission with a forklift truck travelling at a death-defying 2mph.
 I can only assume that Mega-tech went into liquidation shortly afterwards.